Galileo88/JNSQ/README.md

 ## Notes
 * **Sigma Dimensions** and **Rescale!** are not required for JNSQ to function, and are discouraged from use alongside JNSQ.
 * When starting new saves under JNSQ, we advise that you enter Difficulty Settings and raise the DSN modifier to 4x.
 JNSQ applies a patch to increase antenna range by 4x, so leave the range modifier at 1 (changing it triggers a bug that may prevent science transmission).
-* The LV-TX87 and LV-T91 engines have had their thrust, mass and cost increased 25% and 20% respectively.
+* The Making History LV-TX87 and LV-T91 engines have had their thrust, mass and cost increased 25% and 20% respectively.
 This change was deemed necessary to assure they can lift a Mk2 command pod and service module to low orbit at JNSQ's larger scale.
 * JNSQ retains the stockalike Kerbin-Mun-Minmus system to conform to game elements outside or our control, such as the built-in contract system.
 Be advised, however, this configuration is unstable.
 For users of the mod Principia, the orbit of Minmus is moved inside that of Mun to provide orbital stability.

 ## Disclaimer / Barrier to Entry
 :warning: The target audience for JNSQ is the same as, if not narrower, than that of GPP.
 This mod is made not for the player-base at large, but for seasoned players: who greatly respect rocketry, realism and physics; who do not hold much regard for maintaining "stockalike" and "stock scale;" who are willing and able to mod their way to a great or greater game and who are able to troubleshoot a damaged install for themselves and help us to help them.